RIOT-OS/RIOT/tests/drivers/mtd_spi_nor/README.md

 ## nRF52840DK
 The test is designed to work with the built-in MX25F6435F flash of the Nordic Semiconductor nRF52840DK development board.
-Currently the nRF52840DK Flash definitions do not have the security options enabled.
+Currently the nRF52840DK Flash definitions do not have the data integrity options enabled.
-To enable the security features of the built-in flash, the "SPI_NOR_F_MANUF_CHECK_INTEGRITY" flag has to be added to the NRF52840DK_NOR_FLAGS define in the boards/nrf52840dk/include/board.h file.
+To enable these features for the built-in flash, the "SPI_NOR_F_MANUF_CHECK_INTEGRITY" flag has to be added to the NRF52840DK_NOR_FLAGS define in the boards/nrf52840dk/include/board.h file.